MentorEmbedded/meta-ro-rootfs/README.md

 -----

 1. Add this layer to `BBLAYERS` in bblayers.conf
+2. If building systemd images, ensure that / is mounted r/o when using read-only-rootfs by adding this to local.conf, or your distro .conf:

+    INHERIT += "read_only_rootfs_systemd"
-2. Enable read-only-rootfs for your images, by adding this to local.conf: `EXTRA_IMAGE_FEATURES += "read-only-rootfs"`
+3. Enable read-only-rootfs for your images, by adding this to local.conf:

-3. Set up the mount-binds recipe to be included in the image for read-only-rootfs images (this is a temporary mechanism, intended to be replaced either with changes to image.bbclass, or aligning more closely with what sysvinit is doing): `IMAGE_INSTALL_append = " ${@'ro-binds' if 'read-only-rootfs' in IMAGE_FEATURES.split() and 'systemd'`
+    EXTRA_IMAGE_FEATURES += "read-only-rootfs"

+If the default writable areas (/var/lib, /home/root, and /media) are insufficient, you can add additional bind mount directories.
+For example:

+    VOLATILE_BINDS_append = "/var/volatile/www /www\n"